 Observe that each step of the process (in grey) blocks the execution of the main function Submit Order (in blue).
-Also, multiple I/O-bound processes are running in background (in yellow).
+Also, multiple I/O-bound processes are running in the background (in yellow).

 What happens in the above outline if the Decrease Stock function fails?
 Perhaps the database was under heavy load and couldn’t process the decrement query.

 Surely the request could be retried.
 But now there’s one more thing that needs to be coordinated by the Submit Order function, which increases complexity.
-As a result, chances of experiencing even more errors only increase.
+As a result, the chances of experiencing even more errors only increase.

-To reduce complexity, let’s not handle retrying of individual components within the Submit Order function.
+To reduce complexity, let’s not handle the retrying of individual components within the Submit Order function.
 If anything fails, the main function will be retried from start.